Homeschool

 • Each event includes 3 hours of hands-on STEM-themed activities, a break for lunch, craft time, and visitor center exploration.

 • Payments are due at the time of registration.
-Program fees are fully refundable if a cancelation notification is received at least one week prior to the program date.
-Program fees are non-refundable if cancelation occurs after the one week deadline with limited exceptions granted on a case by case basis.
+Program fees are fully refundable if a cancellation notification is received at least one week prior to the program date.
+Program fees are non-refundable if cancellation occurs after the one week deadline with limited exceptions granted on a case by case basis.
 Please contact the Marine Education Coordinator if you need to cancel your registration or if you have a last minute change in plans.

 • During registration, please register an adult/guardian first (who will serve as the primary adult) by selecting "this registration is for Me (your name)" on the first tab.
 You will have the opportunity to add all additional adults and children individually as you progress through the registration process.